Skip to content

 Dear Capitolisters,

-Scott Lincicome is the author of the Capitolism newsletter, vice president of general economics and trade at the Cato Institute, and a visiting lecturer at Duke University Law School.
+Scott Lincicome is an author of the Dispatch Markets newsletter, vice president of general economics and trade at the Cato Institute, and a visiting lecturer at Duke University Law School.
+He wrote the Capitolism newsletter at The Dispatch from 2020 through 2026.

 Newsletter selected